Revisiting Model Stitching In the Foundation Model Era: Generality of Model Stitching

-In addition to fMoW~\cite{christie2018functional} (satellite images), we evaluate on two widely used fine-grained classification datasets: iNaturalist-Subset~\cite{van2018inaturalist} (animal species) and FGVC-Aircraft~\cite{maji2013fgvc}.
+In addition to fMoW~\cite{christie2018functional} (satellite images), we evaluate on two widely used fine-grained classification datasets: iNat-Subset~\cite{van2018inaturalist} (animal species) and FGVC-Aircraft~\cite{maji2013fgvc}.
 Beyond classification, we evaluate semantic segmentation on ADE20K~\cite{zhou2017scene,zhou2019semantic} with a linear decoder~\cite{kerssies2024benchmark}.
-For simplicity in feature matching and to avoid confounding factors, we do not use any data augmentation during training.
+To simplify feature matching and avoid confounding factors, no data augmentation is used during training.

 As shown in \autoref{tab:comprehensive_results}, stitched models consistently surpass the corresponding self-stitch baselines across datasets in classification (+0.7\% to +5.5\%), indicating that the observed knowledge fusion gain is \emph{not} a dataset-specific artifact but a generalizable observation.
 In ADE20K, we likewise observe steady improvements over self-stitching (+0.5 to +0.7 mIoU), demonstrating that complementary knowledge fusion extends to dense prediction.
 We hypothesize that DINOv2 contributes robust perceptual structure while SigLIP2 provides stronger semantic alignment; their combination, mediated by the stitch layer, yields modest yet reliable improvements.
+More dataset details, experiment setup and results are provided in the Appendix.